 Thame Remembers Pilot Officer Peter Milton Jennings

-Peter Milton Jennings was born in Little Milton, Oxfordshire in late 1915 to parents John Thomas and Eva Hannah Jennings (nee Cooke).
+Peter Milton Jennings was born in Little Milton, Oxfordshire in late 1915 to parents John Thomas and Eva Hannah Milton (nee Cooke).
 John Thomas Jennings was a grocer in Little Milton.
-Later, Peter attended Lord Williams’s School in Thame.
+Later Peter attended Lord William’s School in Thame from 1927 to 1932.

 The Thame Remembers Cross was delivered to St James Churchyard, Little Milton on 15th October 2015 by Sheila Wyse